-Public patients are referred to specialists from emergency departments or by their general practitioner.
-Hospital and Health Services develop guidelines which help the referring doctors decide to whom they will refer patients and ensure the doctors provide appropriate information.
+Public patients are referred to specialists from emergency departments or their general practitioner.
+Hospital and health services develop guidelines, which help the referring doctors decide to whom they will refer patients and to ensure the doctors provide appropriate information.

-Long surgical and outpatient waiting times and inappropriate referrals to specialist medical appointments can contribute to sub-optimal outcomes for patients.
-As at 1 January 2017, the Department of Health reported 190 158 patients were waiting for a specialist outpatient appointment.
-Patients waiting longer than clinically recommended periods of time varied between two and 56 per cent depending on the specialty.
+Long waiting times and inappropriate referrals to specialist medical appointments can contribute to sub-optimal outcomes for patients.
+As at 1 April 2019, the Department of Health reported 219,158 patients were waiting for a specialist outpatient appointment.
+Patients waiting longer than clinically recommended periods of time varied between 10 and 50 per cent depending on the specialty.

-The Department of Health establishes outpatient waiting times as an important performance measure in their service agreements with the Hospital and Health Services and assigns funding for this.
-The Queensland health sector has several strategies to address specialist outpatient waiting times including the Specialist Outpatient Strategy and the Clinical Prioritisation Criteria program (currently being developed).
+The Department of Health establishes outpatient waiting times as an important performance measure in their service agreements with the hospital and health services and assigns funding for this initiative.
+The Queensland health sector has several strategies to address specialist outpatient waiting times, including the Specialist Outpatient Strategy and the Clinical Prioritisation Criteria program (currently being developed).

-This audit will assess the effectiveness of strategies that ensure patients receive the most appropriate healthcare treatment within recommended times
+This audit will assess the effectiveness of strategies employed to ensure patients receive the most appropriate treatment within the recommended time.

 - Department of Health